Aesthetic Text Messages: Learn tMedical Text Marketing for Your New and Returning Patients

 Patients appreciate being kept in the loop about what is happening.
 Messages about their prescriptions, updates on their treatment, etc. lead to a happy customer experience.

 Let's be honest, exclusive deals are why most people agree to text marketing!
 Your prospective and current patients are often thrilled to capitalize on a good value.
 Roll out your offers.

 The personal aspect of a text message can not be overstated.
 Texts can serve as friendly reminders for clients that have not visited in a while, or encouragement to prospective patient.
 A texted deal can feel like a personal extension of a deal to a highly-valued patient.

-Not only does text messaging serve these valuable purposes, but it also avoids many of the biggest struggles of other marketing channels.
+Not only does sms messaging serve these valuable purposes, but it also avoids many of the biggest struggles of other marketing channels.
 For example, your text marketing messages are almost immediately opened in front of your (prospective) patients, unlike e-mails that might be sent to SPAM or not opened for days at a time.

-And did we mention that the entry cost of this marketing strategy is virtually nothing?
+And did we mention that the entry cost of this digital marketing strategy is virtually nothing?
 (No extra equipment, marketing space, printing costs, etc).

-So don’t take the trust of gaining a valuable spot in your patients’ text feed for granted.
+Don’t take the trust of gaining a valuable spot in your patients’ text feed for granted.
 Learn to craft the messages that your patients (and practice) need.

 1. TIMELY SENDING